colleowino/colleowino.github.io/_drafts/rails-custom-api.md

 ---
 - You can use the api gem
 - Its all in the routes
+- get the data into the models first
 - pass the data as json and see how android code will handle it.

 #### further reading